enham/redhatgov.github.io/content/workshops/eap_migration/database.md

 Data sources are configured through the Data Source Subsystem.
 Declaring a new data source consists of two separate steps:
 1. Installing the JDBC driver for a particular database server.
-2. Define a data source within the datasource subsystem of the configuration file.
+2. Configure a data source within the data source subsystem of the configuration file.

 ### Installing a JDBC Driver

 There are two steps to installing a JDBC driver:

 1. Deploying a JDBC Driver as a module.
-2. Configuring a driver in the data source subsystem.
+2. Adding a driver definition in the data source subsystem.

 #### Deploying a JDBC Driver as a Module